 Read on to find out more about this refreshing drink.

 The origins of cow domestication go back to 8,000 BC.
 Unfortunately, cows have not always been so gentle to us!

-In that time, Aurochs, the former ancestors of modern cows, were mainly living in groups across Asia, North Africa, and Europe.
-Human beings first started to domesticate this animal around 10,000 years ago, which resulted in two types of cattle; Bos indicus (humped Zebu), and the humpless cattle (Bos taurus).
+At that time, Aurochs, the former ancestors of modern cows, were mainly living in groups across Asia, North Africa, and Europe.
+Human beings first started to domesticate this animal around 10,000 years ago, which resulted in two types of cattle; Bos Indicus (humped Zebu), and the humpless cattle (Bos Taurus).

 Archeological discoveries have shown that British and Northern European farmers were the first nations to start milking cows.

 Lactose is different from sugars found in fruits or other foods.
 When we are born, our body has the capability of producing the lactase enzyme that digests the lactose present in our mother’s milk.
 However, by the age of six or seven, lactase production ceases in many individuals.
 Consequently, if adults would drink a lot of milk, they could experience painful cramps and diarrhea.
 And that’s what happened to European adults at that time!